ESG contract clauses are becoming increasingly essential tools for businesses seeking to remain compliant, competitive, and credible.

 Other clauses can be introduced into your contracts covering remedies for breach such as 'climate remediation fees' in which an agreed sum can be paid to a climate charity for breaches of the ESG commitments in the agreement.

-What if I am asked to sign up to someone else’s ESG targets?
+What if I am asked to sign up for someone else’s ESG targets?

-There is always a way through and, ultimately, it can only be beneficial to remember that the negotiation is concerned primarily with securing degrees of ESG responsibility than on pure competitive advantage.
+There is always a way through, and, ultimately, it can only be beneficial to remember that the negotiation is concerned primarily with securing degrees of ESG responsibility rather than pure competitive advantage.

-As you can see, this is a new and complex area in which practices are fluid - contact our Commercial Team in the first instance to discuss your situation and what you want to achieve.
+As you can see, this is a new and complex area where practices are fluid.
+Don't hesitate to get in touch with our Commercial Team initially to discuss your situation and what you aim to achieve.

-We are happy to review all of your contracts to ensure they are up-to-date and that any inconsistencies can be ironed out.
+We are happy to review all of your contracts to ensure they are up to date and that any inconsistencies can be resolved.

 Corporate governance

-Businesses are being assessed by both investors and customers on their degree of social accountability and whether their values and their actions are aligned.
+Both investors and customers are evaluating businesses based on their degree of social accountability and whether their values and actions are aligned.

-For this reason, big business is taking it seriously eg. Amazon has a dedicated 'sustainability' website and its own 'net zero target by 2040'.
+For this reason, big business is taking it seriously; for example, Amazon has a dedicated 'sustainability' website and its own 'net zero target by 2040'.

-Customers and investors really value socially-responsible motivation - according to the CBI two-thirds of investors take ESG factors into consideration when deciding where to place their money.
+Customers and investors highly value socially responsible motivations.
+According to the CBI, two-thirds of investors consider ESG factors when deciding where to invest their money.

-You can interpret the ESG responsibilities as widely or as narrowly as you wish but if you interpret them narrowly you may need to make further adjustments when the reporting requirements extend to all businesses by 2025.
+You can interpret the ESG responsibilities as widely or as narrowly as you wish.
+Still, if you interpret them narrowly, you may need to make further adjustments when the reporting requirements extend to all businesses by 2025.

 So: